Why Romania needs to be on your outsourcing (BPO) list

 The right price-quality ratio

-Although not the lowest cost destination, Romania’s very capable labor force combined, with its technical and soft skills proficiency, makes the country very cost competitive.
-Investors have even labeled Romania as an “outsourcing valley” for BPO, ITO, software development, research programs, knowledge process outsourcing operations, and shared services.
+Although it is not the lowest cost destination, Romania’s very capable labor force combined, with its technical and soft skills proficiency, make the country very cost competitive.
+Investors have even labeled Romania as an “outsourcing valley” for BPO, IT oursourcing (ITO), software development, research programs, knowledge process outsourcing operations and shared services.
+It’s no wonder that the volume of foreign investment and the presence of tech giants has quadrupled in the country over the last decade, according to Romania-Insider.com.

 Large multilingual talent pool

-The labor force employed in Romania’s outsourcing sector has increased from 15,000 employees recorded in 2007 to over 125,000 employees currently working in the outsourcing industry.
-The industry employs 1.5% of Romania’s population and generates 4 billion euros in yearly revenue, according to the annual report of the Romanian Business Service Leaders’ Association (ABSL).
-Further, the number of Romanians working in the outsourcing sector is estimated to grow to 220,000 within the next five years.
+The labor force employed in Romania’s outsourcing sector has increased from 15,000 employees recorded in 2007 to over 131,000 employees today.
+In fact, the industry employs 1.5% of Romania’s population, according to the annual report of the Romanian Business Service Leaders’ Association (ABSL).
+And it is expected to continue growing — thanks to the approximately 300 companies operating in the sector and a flow of university graduates from over 40 technical universities.

 A preferred outsourcing hub

-In summary, Romania holds its position as a home to more offshore and nearshore centers than any other Southeastern Europe country thanks to its cost-quality balance, flourishing technology hub, and abundance of professional, multilingual talent.
-If these impressive stats and studies are not enough, we welcome you to visit us for yourself!
+In summary, Romania holds its position as a home to more offshore and nearshore centers than any other Southeastern Europe country, thanks to its cost-quality balance, flourishing technology hub, and abundance of professional, multilingual talent.